Baghdad is the capital of Iraq, and the second-largest Arab city after Cairo, with a population of around 7 million.

 A good rule of thumb is to avoid any religious or political discussions.

-Baghdad can have leftover mines in secluded areas of the city, so do not stray anywhere, do not walk into fields, especially unmarked ones unless you’re guided by someone who knows the area or are absolutely sure that it’s safe.
+Baghdad can have leftover mines in secluded areas of the city, so do not stray anywhere, do not walk into fields, especially unmarked ones unless you’re guided by someone who knows the area or is sure that it’s safe.

-It would be best not to go anywhere without escort from the Iraqi army.
+It would be best not to go anywhere without an escort from the Iraqi army.

-Visiting Baghdad definitely isn’t for everyone, but if you really want to visit it for a short period of time, it’s okay and you probably won’t have a bad experience – just apply all precaution measures.
+Visiting Baghdad definitely isn’t for everyone, but if you want to visit it for a short time, it’s okay and you probably won’t have a bad experience – just apply all precautions measures.

-- Visas - Most countries do need a visa in order to enter Baghdad.
+Most countries do need a visa to enter Baghdad.
 Make sure your passport is valid for at least the next six months.
 If you are not sure about your visa status, contact your local Iraqi embassy for more information.

-- Weather - Climate in Baghdad is mostly mild, though extremes to both ends can occur.
-Average temperature in Baghdad can range from scorching hot in July and August to below freezing in January.
+The climate in Baghdad is mostly mild, though extremes to both ends can occur.
+The average temperature in Baghdad can range from scorching hot in July and August to below freezing in January.
 It receives plenty of precipitation, mostly within a period between December and April.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Baghdad, since it covers not only the costs medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Baghdad, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Baghdad Weather Averages (Temperatures)